fourstepper/ansible-role-automation-user/README.md

 Add your public key to the `files/public_keys` file

-Note: It is possible to add multiple key files as well
+Note: It is possible to add multiple keys into that file as well, on separate lines.
+Behaviour is the same as with authorized_keys

 ### DISCLAIMER: This role has to be run with root privileges (--ask-become-pass)